ririfka08/readmood/readme.md

 # ReadMood

+> **ReadMood** — *What should I read right now?*
 **Find your next read by mood.**

 ReadMood is a mood-based book discovery web application that helps readers find books based on how they feel rather than relying solely on genres or popularity.
 Whether you're looking for a cozy fantasy, an emotional coming-of-age novel, or a dark academia classic, ReadMood recommends books that match your current mood.

----

 ## Features